obulka/normal_ray_reflect/README.md

   - The refractive index of the outgoing ray medium.
 - HDRI Offset Angle
   - Rotate the HDRI by this amount.
+- Diffuse Colour
+  - The diffuse colour of the surface if the diffuse "Use Input" knob is not checked
+- Specular Colour
+  - The specular colour of the surface if the specular "Use Input" knob is not checked
+- Transmission Colour
+  - The transmission colour of the surface if the transmission "Use Input" knob is not checked
+- Specular Roughness
+  - The specular roughness of the surface if the specular roughness "Use Input" knob is not checked
+- Transmission Roughness
+  - The transmission roughness of the surface if the transmission roughness "Use Input" knob is not checked
+- Use Input
+  - These knobs toggle between the use of the corresponding knobs as a surface property, or the corresponding input
+    - If you use the knob, ("Use Input" false) the entire surface will have the same value, which can be good for testing
+    - If you use the input, ("Use Input" true) the surface property can be specified in an image, and therefore each pixel can take a different value
 - Enable Precomputed Irradiance
   - Use a precomputed irradiance for diffuse lighting.
 This will require only one sample rather than many in order to converge.
 - Irradiance Blur Size